MNiMORPH/tls-target/README.md

 ![Cylinder](images/cylinder-3Dmodel.png)

-***3D model of the cylinder*** *The conical region mates with the inside rim of the cylinder.
+***3D model of the cylinder*** *The conical region mates with the inside rim of the cap.
 Note the three holes for the self-tapping screws.*